 Active listening: observe nonverbal language

-How do you look, your posture or your gestures say?
+What do you look, your posture, or what do your gestures say?
 Do you seem proud when you tell?
 Does it transmit passion?
 The receiver has two minutes to observe the nonverbal communication of their partner carefully.
 After finishing the exercise, both count their experience as active listeners.

 Creative mindfulness activities for college students